-To create material in specular workflow you need the following maps:
+To create material in specular workflow you will need the following maps:

-- Albedo (Diffuse) Map – base color input, which is actually the most important map, giving information about the color of the object
+- Albedo (Diffuse) Map – base color input, which is the most important map, giving information about the color of the object.

-- Specular Map – it defines the object’s shininess by using greyscale map.
-If you have the brighter the shade, the more light it will be reflected.
+- Specular Map – defines an object’s shininess by using a greyscale map.
+In its practical application the brighter the shade, the more light will be reflected.

-- Glossiness Map – this map decides how the object will reflect, whether the reflection of light will be more blurred or more sharp
+- Glossiness Map – this map controls the reflectivity of an object, whether the reflection of light will be blurred or sharp.

-- Normal Map – decides about dents and bumps on the object and is similar to the regular bump map but much more advanced.
-Thanks to the fact that it is saved in RGB format, you have an information about bumps and dents in XYZ axes.
+- Normal Map – this map determines the number of dents and bumps an object has.
+Similar to a bump map yet more advanced, the normal map is saved in RGB format, containing its information in XYZ axes.

-- Albedo (Diffuse) Map – in the same way as in Specular Workflow
+- Albedo (Diffuse) Map – this map works the same way as the Specular Workflow.

-- Roughness Map – works similarly to glossiness in specular workflow.
-It is also in grayscale and stores exactly the same information, but it is inverted.
-This means that the black color in this map will have most sharp shines, and white with the most fuzzy (matte).
+- Roughness Map – this map works similarly to the glossiness in the specular workflow.
+It is also in grayscale and stores the same information yet is inverted.
+This means that the black color in this map will have a sharp shiny finish, while the white has a fuzzy (matte) finish.

-- Normal Map – bumps and dents as in specular workflow
+- Normal Map – this map creates bumps and dents as in the specular workflow.

-- Height (Displacement) Map – also used in the same way as in specular workflow.
+- Height (Displacement) Map – this map is used in the same way as the specular workflow.

-Of course, in both of these workflows, you do not need all the maps in some situations, such as normal map or the heightmap.
+In both of these workflows, you may not need all the maps in all situations, such as the normal map or the heightmap.
 At other times you may only need specific maps, such as the Ambient Occlusion map or the Emissive map.
 Each texture has its own needs.

 Using PBR Textures

-If you plan to use textures created for specular worflow, you will have to remember one thing in Unreal Engine.
-You need to convert glossiness map to roughness map.
+When planning to use textures created for the specular workflow in Unreal Engine, you need to convert the glossiness map to the roughness map.
 To do this, use the OneMinus node to connect between the texture map and the roughness map, which will invert the image.
-That means black will be white and black will be white.
+This means black will be white and white will be black.

-In addition to this, simply connect all the other textures as usual.
-Diffuse map for Base Color, reflection for Specular and normal for Normal.
+In addition, connect all the other textures as usual.
+The Diffuse map for the Base Color, and the Reflection for Specular and the Normal for Normal.

-In Unity, to create PBR material using specular workflow, you have to change the shader of the created material to Standard (Specular setup).
-Due to the fact that there is no separate slot for Glossiness, you will need to use the Alpha channel in Abledo or Specular maps.
-All you need to do is to paste the glossiness map into the alpha channel in the specular map in any 2D editing application.
+When creating PBR material in Unity 3D using specular workflow, you must change the shader of the created material to Standard (Specular setup).
+There is no separate slot for Glossiness, and you will need to use the Alpha channels in either Albedo or Specular maps.
+Paste the Glossiness map into the alpha channel of the specular map in any 2D editing application.

-After that add this map to the Specular slot.
-Then the diffuse map to the Albedo slot, normal to Normal and height to Height.
+Finally, add the map to the Specular slot, the diffuse map to the Albedo slot, and the normal to Normal, and height to Height.

 3ds max and V-Ray